SinsOfSeven/cubic-splendidus-vestitor/README.md

 # 3Dmigoto-Tailor
-This tool is designed to solve the problem in DarkStarSword's blender-3dmigoto.py plugin:

-"Only draw calls using a single vertex buffer and a single index are supported now"

-This tool is used in 3Dmigoto dump files which use higher vertex buffer slot, for example some game only use vb0 to store all information like {Dead or Alive}, but other games use vb0,vb1,vb2,etc..,Unity game normally use vb0 to store POSITION,NORMAL,TANGENT info, use vb1 to store COLOR,TEXCOORD info ,use vb2 to store BLENDWEIGHT or BLENDWEIGHTS, BLENDINDICES info,
+This tool is used to process 3Dmigoto dump files which use higher vertex buffer slot, for example some game only use vb0 to store all information like {Dead or Alive}, but other games use vb0,vb1,vb2,etc..,Unity game normally use vb0 to store POSITION,NORMAL,TANGENT info, use vb1 to store COLOR,TEXCOORD info ,use vb2 to store BLENDWEIGHT or BLENDWEIGHTS, BLENDINDICES info,